 Operating leasing is the activity of renting out produced assets under arrangements that provide use of a tangible asset to the lessee, but do not involve the transfer of the bulk of risks and rewards of ownership to the lessee.
 Operating leasing may be called rental in case of items such as buildings or equipment.
 Operating leasing services cover leasing (rental) and charters, without crew, of ships, aircraft, and transport equipment.
-Also included are operating lease payments relating to other types of equipment without an operator, including computers and telecommunications equipment.
+Also included are operating lease payments relating to other types of equipment.
 Licence payments for the right to use intangible assets, such as software, intellectual property, and so forth are included under specific headings (Computer services, Charges for the use of intellectual property n.i.e. etc.) rather than operating leasing.
-Excluded from operating leasing services are leasing of telecommunications lines or capacity (included in Telecommunications services); rental of ships and aircraft with crew (included in Transport services); and rentals incidental to travel (included in Travel).
+Excluded from operating leasing services are leasing of telecommunications lines or capacity (included in Telecommunications services); and rentals incidental to travel (included in Travel).